Red-Winged Blackbird: Striking Red on the Wing Keeps Territory

 Red-Winged Blackbird & The Nature Journal

-For the sketch, I used one of the first photo on the snag to gain a sense of the shape of the red-winged blackbird.
-Because the photo had good view of the red spot, I wanted the perched shape to take form in the sketch.
+For the sketch, I used one of the first photos of the snag to get a sense of the red-winged blackbird’s shape.
+Because the photo had a good view of the red spot, I wanted the perched shape to take form in the sketch.

 Since I found out such cool facts about the red spot, the text took up a lot of space.
 I really found it fascinating that the red spot can help determine territories amongst their own species.
 I wanted these here for quick reference later on in my nature exploration journey.
 And, I tend to remember things better if I write them down.
 For great information, I used the National Geographic Bird Guide.